HansenJacobA/template-pwa/README.md

 2. Create your own icon image then upload and download the maskable version and sizes using this PWA [website](https://maskable.app/)

-3. Replace with template icons within public/icons with your icon images and use the same names.
+3. Replace the template icons within public/icons with your icon images and use the same names.

 4. Replace the public/favicon.ico template icon with your own icon image and use the same file name.